Convex-Dev/design/papers/convex-whitepaper.md

 #### Pool trading

 The Memory Pool employs a simple Automated Market Maker, allowing users to buy and sell memory allowances at any time.

-The Memory Pool liquidity is provided by the Convex Foundation as service to the ecosystem.
-It is the Foundation's responsibility to govern the continuous availability of memory at an appropriate price.
+The price of memory in the Pool will adjust to find an equilibrium between supply and demand.

+#### New Memory Release

+It is expected that advantages in storage technology over time will allow memory constraints to be gradually relaxed.
+Furthermore, it would be unwise to have memory be priced too cheaply at the beginning but continuously increase as State size grows and more memory is bought from the Pool.

+Methods are therefore implemented to allow the gradual release of new memory into the Pool.
+Knowledge that additional memory will be released (and subsequently reduce memory prices) is a useful incentive against deliberate hoarding of memory allowances.

+The current Convex design anticipates two such mechanisms:

+- A protocol based, automatic addition of new memory into the Pool (based on Consensus timestamps).
+- Network Governance roles specially authorised to create and release new Memory into the Pool.

+The first of these two methods is strongly preferred in order to minimise potential centralisation, complexity and risk innate to allowing any privileged governance controls over the Network.
+However it may be necessary given the high probability of technological shocks which cannot be predicted in the protocol.

 #### Size persistence